Digital Archives & Online Finding Aids

 The Scholars' Commons Digitization Lab is a high-end multimedia, multidisciplinary self-service lab dedicated to the digital conversion of materials, and the management and migration of born-digital objects in support of research needs and interests of Indiana University Bloomington's faculty and students.

 This lab is comprised of two adjoining spaces: the open Digitization Lab and the Secure Digital Analysis room.
 The open Lab provides large format flatbed, high speed, transparency-capable, and sheet-fed scanners for textual documents (bound, loose-leaf, manuscript, etc.), photographs, negatives, and small to medium three-dimensional objects.
-The Secure Digital Analysis room is primarily for the digitization and analysis of audio and video and the circulation of select audio-visual equipment.
+The Secure Digital Analysis room is primarily for the digitization and analysis of audio and video.
 See a list of the labs' hardware and software and instructions on how to use the equipment and software located in the labs.

-- Self-service, walk-in according to Wells Library East Tower hours of operation
+The Scholars' Commons Digitization Lab is a self-service, walk-in service point that is open according to the Wells Library East Tower hours of operation.

 The Audio/Visual space that is part of the lab is open only when trained technicians are on duty due to the specialized nature of the equipment.
 Technicians are available: